Monday, October 31, 2011

 Its a real shame the Occupiers didn't familiarize themselves with the exhibition program before their little stunt.
 And to be clear, Identity is two years in the making--this is not being installed as a result of the 28 hour occupation.

 Opening Reception: October 29, 6-8pm

-yesterday.
+Monday, October 24, 2011Artists Space was OCCUPIED yesterday.
 I'm still confused as to why its institutional usage was ever questioned.
 This is an enduring non-profit that has seemingly always been supportive of artists and has pushed boundaries with regards to their exhibitions.
-Most recently they exhibited the fantastic Christopher D'Arcangelo "Anarchism Without Adjectives"
+Most recently they exhibited the fantastic Christopher D'Arcangelo "Anarchism Without Adjectives".

 In other OY news:

 The Guggenheim Abu Dhabi is on hold. (surprise, surprise)